-Four crimes in this Article relate to filing false information or claims and have been applied in a. §175.05 - Falsifying business records involves entering false information, omitting material information or altering an enterprise's business records with the intent to defraud.
-It is a class A misdemeanor.

-Medicaid fraud prosecutions:
+Four crimes in this Article relate to filing false information or claims and have been applied in Medicaid fraud prosecutions:

-b. §175.10 - Falsifying business records in the first degree includes the elements of the §175.05 offense and includes the intent to commit another crime or conceal its commission.
-It is a class E felony.

-c. §175.30 - Offering a false instrument for filing in the second degree involves presenting a written instrument, including a claim for payment, to a public office knowing that it contains false information.
-It is a class A misdemeanor.

-d. §175.35 - Offering a false instrument for filing in the first degree includes the elements of the second degree offense and must include an intent to defraud the state or a political subdivision.
+- a) §175.05 Falsifying business records involves entering false information, omitting material information, or altering an enterprise's business records with the intent to defraud.
+It is a class A misdemeanor. - b) §175.10 Falsifying business records in the first degree includes the elements of the §175.05 offense and includes the intent to commit another crime or conceal its commission.
+It is a class E felony. - c) §175.30 Offering a false instrument for filing in the second degree involves presenting a written instrument, including a claim for payment, to a public office knowing that it contains false information.
+It is a class A misdemeanor. - d) §175.35 Offering a false instrument for filing in the first degree includes the elements of the second degree offense and must include an intent to defraud the state or a political subdivision.
 It is a class E felony.